naryl/dithcord/README.md

 Is it a self-bot?
 -----------------

 Self-bot is the opposite of what Dithcord is.
 Self-bot is an automated user account.
 Dithcord doesn't automate and doesn't use a user account.
+There's a way to make Dithcord introduce itself as a user account but

+1. You'll need my Lispcord fork for that.
+2. It's VERY likely to get your account banned.

 So it's more like a 3rd-party Discord client?
 ---------------------------------------------

-Kinda, except Discord's Terms of Service explicitly forbid implementing 3rd-party clients, so we legally can't use their User API.
+Kinda, except Discord's Terms of Service explicitly forbid implementing 3rd-party clients, so we legally can't introduce the bot as a user account.
 The main differences between bot accounts and user accounts are outlined here: (https://discordapp.com/developers/docs/topics/oauth2#bot-vs-user-accounts)

 What can it do?
 (AKA Roadmap)
 -----------------------------